engie-group/shaystack/Contibute.md

 # Validate all the code before commit

-To validate all the code, use `make validate`
+To validate all the code, use `make validate`.
+This target check the unit test, the lint, the typing, etc.

 ## Release

-Before release a version, you must create a new tag for the release candidate.
+Before to release a version, you must create a new tag for this release candidate.

 ```shell
 $ # Commit the version